davebraze/OtoP-2/readme.md

 ---
 output: pdf_document
 ---
-# Document Use of OtoP Simulation (Author: Tao Gong (Haskins Laboratories, New Haven, CT 06511, USA))
+# Document Use of OtoP Simulation (Author: Tao Gong), Haskins Laboratories, New Haven, CT 06511, USA
 This is a demo of using MikeNet to simulate an Orthography to Phonology neural network model.

 ## Compilation